melvinsevi/MVA-Project-Unleashing-Text-to-Image-Diffusion-Models-for-Visual-Perception/README.md

 pip install -r requirements.txt
 ```

-Training the Frozen VPD Model with Added Noise Scale
+# Training the Frozen VPD Model with Added Noise Scale

-Run the following command to start training the frozen VPD model with a specific noise scale value.
-Note that you can modify the noise scale value directly in the model file within the model_refer folder.
+Begin training the frozen VPD model with a specified noise scale value using the following command.
+You can adjust the noise scale directly within the model file located in the model_refer folder according to your preferences:
-We choosed the same parameters that we choose for training.

 ```bash